 Histograms for photographers can look like the kind of thing that make you want to turn off the camera straight away when starting out.
 Graphs?
 I mean graphs on the back of a camera?!
 Like I just want to take a photo – why do I need a maths degree now?

 Histograms can appear on the back of your camera or even when editing – we’d advise you to have them visible whenever you can.
 They are a representation of tones and brightness in the photo you are/have taken – as some cameras can give you a live reacting histogram (amazing!)

 All the tones in a histogram are charted from 255 (true black) down to 0 (true white).
 Though for beginner photography this numbering isn’t vastly important.
-Just as long as you know how to use a histogram to your favour.
+Just as long as you know how to use a histogram in your favour.

 Photographers use histograms to chart their exposure.
 Knowing what the graph represents we can understand how bright our photograph is looking and how many dark and colourful areas there are.

-You may think this is obvious, as you can see it, based on the photo on the camera screen – but 3-inch screens lie – or at least they aren’t showing you everything, and how can it at 3 inches?
+You may think this is obvious, as you can see it, based on the photo on the camera screen – but 3 inch screens lie – or at least they aren’t showing you everything, and how can it at 3 inches?
 Don’t fully trust your LCD screen.
 Instead, trust your histogram.

 The last thing you want is to be relying on your camera’s small screen preview for all the answers.
 It’s really hard to appreciate and gauge the detail of your photo at 3 inches, so instead, use the histogram to create your best possible exposure.

 Yes, we snuck it in during the previous section – did you see?
 Clipping is like an alarm we need to look out for on a histogram.
 When those peaks that we’ve mentioned hit the extreme left or right of our graph then that’s when our photo starts to ‘clip’.

 Clipping tends to occur when your sky is so bright it just looks like a white wall of nothing.
 You can zoom in to the photo but you won’t see any cloud detail.
-Conversely, if you’re shooting at night and the histogram is peaking on the left side then it means your shot is so dark in parts that it’ll just be a block of black.
+Conversely, if you’re shooting at night and the histogram is peaking on the left side then it means your shot is so dark in parts that’ll just be a block of black.

 Most of the time, unless it’s for a stylistic choice, you want to avoid clipping.
 Clipping removes flexibility when it comes to editing and also reduces the amount of detail in the final picture.

-Little Zebra lines appear across areas that are close to clipping in the highlights (white areas).
+Little ‘zebra’ lines appear across areas that are close to clipping in the highlights (white areas).
 You can set this Zebra marking to appear at different points – 75%, 80% or 90%.
 Check your camera manual to see if you’ve got this function.

 Remember that a ‘bad’ exposure (unless it’s for stylistic purposes) means that the histogram will be touching the far left or right of your graph.
 The last thing you want is peaks on each edge and a gully in the middle.
-This means your image is high contrast because only the extreme tones appear and not much else in the middle.
+This means your image is high contrast, because only the extreme tones appear and not much else in the middle.

 This ‘hill’ or ‘mountain range’ histogram means you’ll have some tones stand out more than others.
 Providing there aren’t too many individual gullies and peaks then you should have a decent amount of colour tone throughout your shot.